Vitalii Markiv: Indictment in Russia

 On 11 December 2020, the Moscow Basmanny District Court issued an indictment of Vitaliy Markiv in absentia of the murder of the two journalists.

 Return to Ukraine

-After his release, Vitalii Markiv returned to serve in the National Guard of Ukraine.
-Artem Shevchenko presented a documentary film about Markiv, called Pozyvnoy Ital’yanets ("Callsign Italian"), produced with the collaboration of the Ministry of Internal Affairs and the Ministry of Culture.
+After his release, Markiv returned to serve in the National Guard of Ukraine.
+Artem Shevchenko presented a documentary film about Markiv, called Pozyvnoy Ital’yanets (Callsign Italian), produced with the collaboration of the Ministry of Internal Affairs and the Ministry of Culture.